Gyanendu01/Python-Practice-Problems/Problem 31/README.md

 # PROBLEM STATEMENT
 Write A Python Program To Accept A Sentence From The User, And Convert all the characters into UPPERCASE.

-For Example:
+For Example:<br>
-User Sentence : How are you
+User Input : How are you<br>
-Converted: HOW ARE YOU
+Converted Input: HOW ARE YOU

 ## EXPECTED OUTPUT